DINO-LG: Enhancing Vision Transformers with Label Guidance for Coronary Artery Calcium Detection: Related Work

 Active multitask learning with uncertainty-weighted loss is proposed by Follmer et al. \cite{ Follmer2022-yw} for CAC scoring in ECG-gated CT.
 The proposed model was tested on a total of 1,275 patient data consisting of a combination of three different datasets, and the results obtained showed a strong agreement with clinical outcomes ranging from 0.80 to 0.97.
 A 3D deep convolutional neural network (CNN) model is trained for Agatston scores using a database of 5973 non-contrast non-ECG gated chest CT without a prior segmentation of the CACs \cite{Gonzalez2018-cl}.
 This model achieved a Pearson correlation coefficient of r = 0.93; p $\leq$ 0.0001 when compared with ground truth data.
 In another study, Ihdayhid et al. \cite{ Ihdayhid2023-qp} proposed fully automated DL model to detect and measure CAC scores on ECG-gated CTs.
 The CAC score results from the automated model showed a strong correlation with the reference standard, indicated by a Spearman's correlation of r=0.90 and an ICC of 0.98.
 An automatic deep learning approach \cite{ Ihdayhid2023-qp} on 365 patients was developed to quantify CAC scores.
 The designed model was tested on an unseen cohort of 240 patients, and the results indicate that the model can effectively quantify CAC and classify risk in CT angiography.
 One of the studies using the public Coronary Calcium and chest CT's (COCA) dataset proposed a novel semantic-prompt scoring siamese network \cite{Li2023-vr}, while the other study proposed a lightweight 3D convolutions \cite{Santos2024-nk} with less memory requirements.
 The results obtained from these studies show that deep learning can produce similar results to the methods in the current literature in CAC scoring.

 There have been studies using U-Net architecture \cite{Ronneberger2015-hk}, a convolutional neural network designed for efficient image segmentation, to automate the measurement of CAC from CT scans.
 This novel approach addresses the drawbacks of conventional manual scoring methods, which can be labor-intensive and require specialized knowledge.
 Gogin et al. \cite{Gogin2021-dn} evaluated 3D U-Net model to automatically estimate the amount of CAC on a database of 783 CT examinations and the final model resulted in a C-index of 0.951 on the test set.
 Bujny et al. \cite{Bujny2024-qz} introduced an algorithm for segmenting coronary arteries in multi-vendor ECG-gated non-contrast cardiac CT images, leveraging a new framework for semi-automatic Ground Truth (GT) creation through image registration.
-The model achieved a Dice coefficient of 0.65±0.08 for segmenting coronary arteries, evaluated against manually registered test GT. \cite{Mohammadi2024-rf} et al. proposed a DL approach for the detection of CAC on both non-contrast and contrast-enhanced CT scans, involving 295 consecutive CT scans, and demonstrated significant agreement with manual assessment (Cohen’s Kappa=0.61, Bland-Altman mean difference=-40.8mm³).
-Contributing to the success of the U-net architecture, the Heart-labeling method was further enhanced to provide fully automated total and vessel-specific CAC quantification \cite{Takahashi2023-rp}.
-560 gated CT images were used to train the model and the overall accuracy for CAC classification was obtained with Cohen's kappa k = 0.89 and 0.95 for validation and testing, respectively.
-Zhang et al. used a multi-task DL framework to train the U-Net-based model on 232 non-contrast cardiac-gated CT scans \cite{Zhang2021-cu}.
-The average Agatston score for the automatic method was 535.3, while the manual method had an average of 542.0 (P = 0.993).
-Likewise, the calcium volume score was 454.2 for the automatic method and 460.6 for the manual method (P = 0.990).
+The model achieved a Dice coefficient of 0.65±0.08 for segmenting coronary arteries, evaluated against manually registered test GT.